simonbreton/Capstone-project/README.md

 I've experienced multiple cloud platform environement (Google, Amazon, Microsoft).
 For this project they all seems to be identical.
 I chose to work with the environement with which I had most familiarity.

-## Star Schema
+## Data model
 ---

 ### Description

-*section copied from previous project data modeling*

 The database schema used in this project is the Star Schema.
 One table (fact table) contains all the measures of each events.
-4 dimension tables contain dimension of measures in the Fact table.
-Each dimension table is linked to the fact table with their PRIMARY KEY.
+1 dimension tables contain dimension of measures in the Fact table.
+Each dimension table is linked to the fact table with their surrogate_keys.

+Step 3: Define the Data Model

+Map out the conceptual data model and explain why you chose that model List the steps necessary to pipeline the data into the chosen data model

 ### Advantage of Star Schema